 A study of the physical chemistry of biomolecules.
 This course includes the study of cells, water, amino acids, proteins, enzyme kinetics, and nucleic acids.
 This course meets for three hours of lecture per week and three hours of lab per week.
+This course includes a significant writing component.
 Prerequisite: CHE 322 Organic Chemistry II.